 - Sports massage for shin pain

-The main symptom of 'shin splints' or medail tibial stress syndrome is pain on the lower inside of the shin.
+The main symptom of ‘shin splints’ or medial tibial stress syndrome is pain on the lower inside of the shin.
 Symptoms usually develop gradually over time with the athlete continuing to train through the pain initially.
-Pain is often worse at the beginning of a training session but eases as the session progresses and the athlete warms up, only to return again later in the session or the following day.
+Pain is often worse at the beginning of a training session but eases as the session progresses.
+This is because the athlete warms ups, however, pain is likely to return again later in the session or the following day.

 When pressing in (palpating) along the inside of the shin, the area will feel painful and tender.
-In long term, chronic cases, lumps and bumps may be felt along the inside of the tibia bone from new bone growth in response to repeated trauma.
-Occasionally in severe cases reddening of the skin over the inside of the leg from acute inflammation may be seen.
+In long term, chronic cases, you may feel lumps, and bumps along the inside of the tibia bone.
+This is as a result of new bone growth in response to repeated trauma.
+Occasionally in severe cases you may see reddening of the skin over the inside of the leg due to acute inflammation.

 Other causes of shin splints

 It is important to get an accurate diagnosis so effective treatment can be applied.
 Other injuries which may also cause shin pain include: